 Play with water.
 Fill a Tupperware with a little water and let them play.

 Play with a finger puppet, or regular puppet or stuffed animal.
+Create your own by drawing a face on an old white sock.
+Create a sock puppet for your child too.

 Do a puzzle but cover the spots with post-its.

-Stack a non toy like paper towel rolls of toilet paper rolls.
+Stack a non-toy like paper towel rolls of toilet paper rolls.

 Play or paint with safe kitchen utensils.
 Fill a large mixing bowl with water and hand them a few safe kitchen utensils like a spoon or spatula.
 Place a towel under the bowl and let them play.